A child holding her parent looks nervous.

-You know, figuring out if I’m feeling anxious or just nervous has been a real journey for me.
-They can feel so similar in the moment, that knot in your stomach, your heart beating a little too fast.
-But they’re not the same thing at all, and learning to spot the difference has, honestly, changed how I deal with them.
-So I wanted to just… talk it out.
-Here’s what I've been learning about the definitions, how they feel in my head and my body, how long they stick around, and what I actually do about it.
+You know, trying to determine whether I’m experiencing anxiety or just nervousness has been a bit of a journey for me.
+They can feel pretty similar in the moment, that pit in your stomach, your heart racing a little too quickly.
+But they’re not the same thing, and it’s been a big help to learn how to tell the difference.
+So I thought I’d just… talk it out.
+Here’s what I’ve been learning about the definitions, how it feels in my head and body, how long it lasts, and what I actually do about it.

 Understanding Anxiety and Nervousness

-Both of these feelings are totally human, everyone gets them.
-But where they come from and what they mean for your day-to-day life are worlds apart.
-Getting a handle on that has been a big deal for my own mental health.
+Both of these emotions are completely human; we all feel them.
+But where they originate and what they mean in terms of your everyday life are two completely different things.
+Understanding that has been a big deal for my own mental well-being.

 Defining Anxiety

-For me, anxiety is like a background hum that never quite turns off.
-It’s this deep, persistent worry that isn’t always tied to something specific.
-I could be having a perfectly fine day, and then suddenly, this wave of fear just washes over me.
+For me, anxiety is like a constant hum in the background that never quite turns off.
+It’s like this deep, abiding worry that isn’t necessarily connected to anything in particular.
+I could be having a totally fine day, and then suddenly, this wave of fear just washes over me.
 It’s not just in my head, either.
-I used to think I was just tired all the time, but now I realize the constant muscle tension and terrible sleep were part of it.
+I used to think I was just tired all the time, but now I realize the constant muscle tension and lack of sleep were part of it.

 It really can get in the way of just… living.
 There have been times when I’ve avoided going to a party or even the grocery store because the thought of it was just too much.
 It can feel like you’re stuck in this loop, where the anxiety makes you want to hide, and hiding just makes the anxiety worse.
 It’s exhausting.